Alan-A/GetSimple-I18N-InnovationGrid/README.md

 * Copy the contents of the theme folder of this download to the *Theme* folder of your CMS installation.
 * Overwrite the original `components.xml` file by copying the `data\other\components.xml` file provided in the download into your folder:
   * `Site_Installation_Folder\data\other\`
-* Copy the page files provided in the `pages` folder of the download into the following folder of your installation, overwriting the original `index.xml` file:
+* Copy the demonstration page files provided in the `pages` folder of the download into the following folder of your installation, overwriting the original `index.xml` file:
   * `Site_Installation_Folder\data\pages\`
 * Log into the *admin* section of the CMS using the user credentials you set when installing the CMS and select and activate the InnovationGrid theme in the admin *Theme* tab.
 * Still in the admin section, select the *Pages* tab and then *Edit Navigation Structure* from the menu on the right and click in the *Save Navigation Structure* button.
+* Stay in the *admin/Pages* tab, select *View All Pages* from the menu on the right and check that the *"Language of all pages ..."* box is showing *"en"*, which is the default language for the demonstration pages.
+Click the *Save* button if required.

 The default pages will now be replaced with a number of pages relevant to this theme.

-You will find more information about Themes in the GetSimple [Themes documentation](http://get-simple.info/wiki/themes:installation).
+You will find more information about themes in the GetSimple [Themes documentation](http://get-simple.info/wiki/themes:installation).

 ### Review the Site

 You should now have a web-site with two languages, the default being English and the second language German.

 Note that in the navigation menus you will see a page  named "*User Pages*" listed with three subpages.
 These pages are included to demonstrate the *Front End User Login Extended* plugin and come preconfigured with authorization settings for the plugin.
-At this stage of the installation procedure, they are all visible by default and can be deleted if user authentication and authorization is not required.
+At this stage of the installation procedure, they are all visible by default and can be deleted if the user authentication and authorization functions provided by the plugin are not required.

 ### Configuring Your Site